Home » Party Food » Garlic Parmesan Pull Apart Bread

 Instructions

 • Rolls: Remove the frozen dinner rolls from the freezer and place onto a plate.
-Cover loosely with plastic wrap and allow the rolls to sit on the counter for 20-30 minutes just until they have thawed enough to cut.
+Cover loosely with plastic wrap and allow the rolls to sit at room temperature on the counter for 15-minutes, or just until thawed enough to quarter.

-• Place the rolls onto a cutting board, and using a sharp knife cut each roll into quarters.
+• Place the balls of dough onto a cutting board, and using a sharp knife cut each roll into quarters.

-• Melt butter in a medium size microwave safe bowl using the melt function.
+• Melt butter in a large microwave safe bowl using the melt function.
 Once melted, add granulated garlic, parsley, salt, basil and onion powder.
-Mix well.
+Stir to combine.

-• Add the quartered rolls to the butter, and toss gently to coat.
+• Add the quartered pieces of dough to the garlic-herb butter, and toss gently to coat.

-• Cheese: Add 2/3 cup of grated Parmesan-Romano cheese to the rolls.
-Gently mix until each piece is evenly coated.
+• Cheese: Add 2/3 cup of grated Parmesan-Romano cheese to the balls of dough.
+Gently toss until each piece is evenly coated.

-• Let Rise: Spray a 9 or 10 inch loaf pan with cooking spray.
+• Let Rise: Liberally spray a large 9 or 10-inch loaf pan with nonstick cooking spray.
 Layer the dough quarters evenly in the pan.
-Sprinkle the remaining 1/4 cup of cheese on top.
+Sprinkle the remaining 1/4 cup Parmesan Romano cheese on top.

 • Cover the pan loosely with plastic wrap that has been sprayed with cooking spray.